Entav78/Entav78/README.md

 - 🌱 I’m currently studying Front End Development at Noroff.

-- ⚡ Fun fact: German Shepherds have a unique "double coat," with a soft undercoat and a dense outer layer, which helps regulate their body temperature, keeping them warm in the winter and cool in the summer!
-Remember to get a vaccum cleaner that can handle this if you're thinking of getting German Shepherd!
+- ⚡ Fun fact: Mom-students are master multitaskers!
+Studies show that juggling schoolwork and parenting can boost time management skills—making them pros at balancing deadlines and diaper changes!
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...